TanvyParate/sliding-puzzle-game/README.md

 - 🔢 Move counter to track your steps
 - ⏱️ Timer to increase the challenge
 - 🌓 Light/Dark theme toggle
-- 🎀 Clean and responsive UI for desktop & mobile

 ---